jackdamnielzz/seedsapp/activeContext.md

 # Active Context

 ## Current Task
-Initializing the memory bank and creating necessary documentation files based on the broad project plan.
+Implementing seed management functionality in the gardening application.

 ## Probabilistic Forecasts
-- 85% chance that local storage limitations will require migration to IndexedDB within the first 3 months
+- 85% chance that data validation will be implemented by the end of the week
-- 70% likelihood that user will request data export functionality by Phase 2
+- 75% likelihood that user will request additional features like data import/export
-- 60% probability that companion planting feature will need expansion to include more plant species
+- 60% probability that performance optimizations will be needed within the next month